Intersmash/intersmash-tests/README.md

 ## Overview

-The goal is to have a common repository for Intersmash test cases, which are executed to verify complex interoperability scenarios between middleware services in Cloud platform environments, most notably OpenShift.
+The goal is to have a common repository for Intersmash test cases, which are executed to verify complex interoperability scenarios between Middleware runtimes in Cloud platform environments, most notably OpenShift.

 Intersmash Tests leverage the [Intersmash framework](https://github.com/Intersmash/intersmash) to provision the tested scenarios, including both service runtimes - like Kafka, Infinispan or Keycloak - and